 The Park, Tam Bac Lake and Markets

-I’d be remiss not to mention Cat Ba Island.
-You can reach the National Park by hydrofoil from Haiphong—it takes about an hour, followed by another hour on the bus.
-Most people organise a package transfer from Hanoi, but you can also show up at the dock in Haiphong and purchase your own hydrofoil tickets on the spot.
-More information about that here.
+I’d be remiss not to mention Cat Ba Island, which is part of Haiphong Province.
+You can reach the island by hydrofoil or speedboat from Haiphong City in as little as 10 minutes.
+Most people organise a package transfer from Hanoi, but you can also show up at the dock in Haiphong and purchase your own boat tickets on the spot.

 Where to stay in Haiphong